Dress Shirt Color Psychology for Professional Men

 The Vein Test: Look at the veins on your wrist under natural light.

 Back in the 1980s, the trend was to group color types into seasons.
 To my confusion, I was both winter (cool) and spring (warm).
-I later learned that I’m neutral and can wear both palettes, which my eyes had told me all along.
+I later learned that I’m neutral and can wear both palettes.

-And if somebody has complimented you on a particular color, you should wear it more often.
+And if somebody has complimented you on a particular color, it’s one you should wear more often.

 Which Colors Do You Need?

-To experiment with color psychology, only a couple of basic colors are necessary.
+To experiment with color psychology, start with only a couple of basic colors.

 My dress shirts are mostly blue and dark red, with a few based on gray and white.

-The secret to variety lies in pattern use.
+The secret to variety lies in pattern.
 Some are plain, but most feature fine stripes or checks, allowing me to ring the changes.

 Dress Shirt Colors for Cool Types